jordankoschei/2022/_posts/2014-05-17-lines-on-the-road.md

 Somebody designed that.
 Some brilliant mind long ago – or perhaps a group of them – considered a problem and developed a solution that hundreds of millions of people use every day.
 We never think about it, and we never think about them.

-And that’s exactly how it was intended.
+And that's exactly how it was intended.